 This post contains Amazon affiliate links.
 As an Amazon Associate, I earn a small commission from qualifying purchases at no extra charge to you.
 Thank you for supporting Girls to Grow through your purchases!

 I tend to collect parenting books.

-Here I’m sharing thirteen of my favorite parenting books from the many that line one shelf of my bookcase.
+Here I’m sharing twelve of my favorite parenting books from the many that I’ve read over the years.

 1. On Becoming Babywise by Gary Ezzo and Robert Bucknam, MD